 - International Opportunities

-Haileybury is one of the leading independent schools in Australia with campuses at Keysborough, Brighton, Berwick and Melbourne (City).
+Haileybury is one of the leading independent schools in Australia with four Melbourne campuses located in Keysborough, Brighton, Berwick and Melbourne (City).
 The School is acclaimed for its outstanding academic achievements, small class sizes, broad range of co-curricular activities, and state-of-the-art facilities.
 From the Early Learning Centre to the Senior School, learning is student-centred and based on the different learning styles of students, and on their gender, age, interests and potential.

 The Haileybury International School is located in Wuqing just outside of Beijing China.
 This is Haileybury’s first international campus following its success in the running of the VCE in China Program.
-Haileybury Beijing currently offers classes for students in Years 7 to 11.
+Haileybury Beijing currently offers classes for students in Years 7–11.
 As the facilities continue to expand so will the year levels offered.
-At the completion of the building works the School will be able to hold 1,200 students from preparatory to Year 12.
+At the completion of the building works the School will be able to hold 1,200 students from Prep–Year 12.
 Haileybury students from Melbourne have the opportunity to spend time at the Beijing campus.